-During a lunch with colleagues in 2012, Rizo been learned that her male colleagues had subsequently hired as math consultants at higher salary steps.
+During a lunch with colleagues in 2012, Rizo learned that her male colleagues had been subsequently hired as math consultants at higher salary steps.
 In August 2012, she filed a complaint about the pay disparity with the County, which responded that all salaries had been set in accordance with SOP 1440.
-The County claimed to have reviewed placements of male salary-step and management employees for the past 25 years (so including before the policy was even informally adopted), finding that SOP 1440 placed more women at higher compensation steps than males. disputes this analysis and claims that the data show men were placed at a higher average salary step.
+The County claimed to have reviewed salary-step placements of male and female management employees for the past 25 years (so including before the policy was even informally adopted), finding that SOP 1440 placed more women at higher compensation steps than males.
+Rizo disputes this analysis and claims that the data show men were placed at a higher average salary step.